jhpyle/docassemble/_docs/roles.md

 ---
 {% endhighlight %}

-This code block also sets a goal for the interview: finding the value of `announce_winner`.
+This code block sets a goal for the interview: finding the value of `announce_winner`.
 Note that if we took out the two `if` statements, the interview could still get done, because `announce_winner` implicitly asks for both `firth_person_bid` and `second_person_bid`.
 The problem with that (or the inconvenience) is that `announce_winner` looks for the value of `first_person_bid` before it looks for the value of `second_person_bid`.
 This means that the second participant would have to wait to enter his bid until the first participant had done so.
 This would be arbitrary and could cause unnecessary delay.
 The additional code here will ask each participant for his bid regardless of which one is first to log in.

-The `interview_url` text looks very complicated, because it is.

-{% highlight yaml %}
----
-code: |
-  interview_url = current_info['url'] + '?i=' + current_info['yaml_filename'] + '&session=' + current_info['session']
----
-{% endhighlight %}

-The URL that is defined in `interview_url` contains the secret `session` key of the interview, which was created when the organizer started the interview.
+The URL that is created through `interview_url()` contains the secret "session key" of the interview, which was created when the organizer started the interview.
 When someone goes to this URL, they will enter the interview that is already in progress, whatever the current state of the interview is.
 Note that the URL in the location bar of the web